HewlettPackard/cmf/docs/cmf_client/step-by-step.md

 ```
 cmf init minioS3 --url s3://dvc-art --endpoint-url http://localhost:9000 --access-key-id minioadmin --secret-key minioadmin --git-remote-url https://github.com/user/experiment-repo.git --cmf-server-url http://x.x.x.x:8080  --neo4j-user neo4j --neo4j-password password --neo4j-uri bolt://X.X.X.X:7687
 ```
-Note: Here, "dvc-art" is provided as an example bucket name.
+Here, "dvc-art" is provided as an example bucket name.
 However, users can change it as needed, if the user chooses to change it, they will need to update the Dockerfile for MinIOS3 accordingly.

 Check [here](./cmf_client.md) for more details.